MatthieuBruh/h5_UryybGreb/readme.md

     #   - "Email": alice@haaga-helia.fi
     #   - and a password

 Secondly, I also needed a key pair for Bob.
-So, I used the same command as for Alice but I changed the real name as Bobby, the email as bobby@haaga-helia.fi, and I created a new password.
+So, I used the same command as for Alice, but I changed the real name as Bobby, the email as bobby@haaga-helia.fi, and I created a new password.

 I can now see all the keys I created with the command: